 Students will learn math concepts through engaging, hands-on lessons.
 TK math focuses on colors, geometry, number sense, days of the week, patterns, and measurement.
 Lessons build on each other and contain manipulatives that make concepts more meaningful.

 There are 3 main areas in our curriculum: physical science, life science, and Earth & space.
 Students learn about each area through observation and exploration.
 They will learn about animals, plants, machines, seasons, weather, earth and the sky.
-Students will also participate in experiments that teach about the scientific process as we investigate science.
+Students will also participate in experiments that teach about the science and engineering aligned with NGSS.

 Text: Robert-Leslie Publishing The InvestiGator Club

 In Social Studies, students will learn about various types of people and how they live.
 They will learn about family, community, and diversity.
 Students will also be introduced to jobs within communities and the concept of buying and selling goods.
 Basic geography will be taught as students learn about maps and where they live.
 The concept of time and how things change over time will also be explored.